Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

 \eeq

-For the 3D Ising universality class, $\beta \approx 0.33$, $\Delta - 1 \approx 0.56$ and $1-\alpha \approx 0.89$~\cite{PhysRevE.65.066127,guida1998critical}.
+For the 3D Ising universality class, $\beta \approx 0.33$, $\Delta - 1 \approx 0.56$ and $1-\alpha \approx 0.89$~\cite{PhysRevE.65.066127,guida1998critical,Chang_2025}.
 The coefficients satisfy,

 Very interestingly, the coefficients of some correction terms are ``antisymmetric'', with a ratio one.
 These terms are the origin of asymmetric effects, because they will appear in the scaling of the mean (diameter) of $L^\pm$ lines.
 In contrast, in the Ising model, $A_P^{n,+}/A_P^{n,-} = A_\rho^{n,+}/A_\rho^{n,-} = -1$ for any order $n$, and thus all scaling terms cancel in the expression of the diameter.
+Note that, even for asymmetric systems, the coefficients of the leading-order term are always symmetric: $A_P^{0,+}/A_P^{0,-} = A_\rho^{0,+}/A_\rho^{0,-} = -1$, consistent with the results in Ref.~\cite{cui2025emergent}.

+With details provided in SM Sec.~S1~\cite{supplement}, we outline here the main derivation steps leading to our key results, Eqs.~(\ref{eq:prefactor_form1}) and~(\ref{eq:coefficients}). (i) Derive the EOSs for the order parameter $\hat{\rho}(r,\theta)$ and susceptibility $\hat{\kappa}_T(r,\theta)$ based on the complete scaling hypothesis, Eq.~(\ref{eq:complete_scalingh123}). (ii) Determine the $L^{\pm}$ lines, along which the angular coordinates satisfy, to the leading order, a symmetric relation: $\theta^+ = - \theta^- = \text{constant}$. (iii) Expand $\Delta \hat{T}$ and $\Delta \hat{\rho}$ in powers of $\delta \hat{P}$ and invert these relations to obtain Eq.~(\ref{eq:prefactor_form1}) with the coefficients $A_{P}^{n,\pm}$ and $A_{\rho}^{n,\pm}$, whose explicit expressions are given in Eqs.~(S29)-(S30). (iv) Derive the symmetric and asymmetric properties in Eq.~(\ref{eq:coefficients}) from these expressions (particularly their dependence on $\theta^\pm$) and the relation $\theta^+ = -\theta^-$.

 According to the definitions, $P_{\rm d}^> = \frac{1}{2}(P^+ + P^-)$ and $\rho_{\rm d}^> = \frac{1}{2}(\rho^+ + \rho^-)$, Eqs.~(\ref{eq:scaling_LG}-\ref{eq:coefficients}) give (with higher-order terms neglected), \beq